CHEF, TV PERSONALITY,

 my true passion in life.”

-Anne Burrell is the dynamic Host of Food Network’s hit shows Worst Cooks In America and Worst Cooks In America: Celebrity Edition.
-She is a New York Times best-selling cookbook author who has worked at many of the top restaurants in the world and studied the culinary landscape of Italy in Umbria and Tuscany.
-Burrell serves on The Garden of Dreams Advisory Board which brightens the lives of children facing obstacles and is also a JDRF Celebrity Ambassador where she is an advocate for juvenile diabetes awareness.
-She travels frequently around the country in her role as a both a mentor and a guest speaker where she discusses her career and love of cooking.
+Burrell has served on the Garden of Dreams Foundation Advisory Board which brightens the lives of children facing obstacles, and is also a Juvenile Diabetes Research Foundation Celebrity Ambassador, where she is an advocate for juvenile diabetes awareness.
+She travels frequently around the country in her role as both a mentor and guest speaker where she discusses her career and love of cooking.
+Throughout Anne’s culinary journey she has always said, “I feel so lucky to be able to share my true passion in life with others.”